PhD, Princeton University

 MA, Princeton University

 Heidi Hausse joined the faculty at Auburn in fall 2018.
-Dr. Hausse is a historian of early modern Europe (c.1500-1700), with a particular interest in the intersections of culture, medicine, and technology.
-Her book project, "Life and Limb: Technology, Surgery, and Bodily Loss in Early Modern Germany," examines surgical treatises and artifacts of prostheses to uncover a transformation in the ways in which surgeons and artisans cut apart the human body through amputation and worked to artificially put it back together with mechanical limbs.
+Hausse is a historian of early modern Europe (c.1500-1700), with a particular interest in the intersections of culture, medicine, and technology.
+Her book project, The Malleable Body: Surgeons, Artisans, and Amputees in Early Modern Germany, examines surgical treatises and artifacts of prostheses to uncover a transformation in the ways in which surgeons and artisans cut apart the human body through amputation and worked to artificially put it back together with mechanical limbs.